The challenges of waiting for child care

 Maria’s patience and determination paid off when she received the good news from Children’s Council: a subsidized child care slot had opened up for her son.
 She was off the wait list.
 “Being able to have child care continuity allowed me to focus on work and my studies.”

 “Affordable child care and stable housing strengthens families and makes them more economically secure while also reducing inequality.
 It will also keep diversity in our city, because when children learn and play together, they are color blind, and they don’t need to know how much their parents make.
-I hope children grow up in a culture that does not judge them by the color of their skin or by their economic status.” – Maria, working mother
+I hope children grow up in a culture that does not judge them by the color of their skin or by their economic status.”

 Maria says, “Without Children’s Council, I would not be able to work and go to school.
 The support I’ve been given has been amazing.”

-We need your help to keep our programs thriving.
 During this season of generosity, your gift to Children’s Council will make every day count for kids and families.